 Generally, it takes many decades for plastics to degrade in the environment.
 Plastics degrade by oxidation and hydrolysis.
 Oxidation and hydrolysis are accelerated by heat and sunlight.
-Chemicals can be added to the plastic to accelerate the rate of degradation.
-Some plastics are designed to degrade
+A CASE STUDY The following case study is the property of Plastic Expert Group and cannot be copied or

 Why Does Plastic Crack Over Time?